Daniel4o/Rest-Api-React-MySQL-ExpressJS/README.md

 &nbsp; &nbsp; How form submission is handled.
 **-Yup**: Schema builder for value parsing and validation.
 Define a schema, transform a value to match, validate the shape of an existing value, or both.
 Yup schema is extremely expressive and allows modelling complex, interdependent validations, or value transformations.
 **-React Router** : It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
+**-React-Soccer-LineUp** : A soccer pitch representation component for React.
 **-Dotenv** : Zero-dependency module that loads environment variables from a .env file into process.env.